Skip to main content

 def call_model(state: MessagesState):

-response = chain.invoke(state)
+response = model.invoke(prompt)

 return {"messages": response}